sebastien-zhou/documentation-ia-product/documentation/igrc-platform/collect-wizard/collect-wizard-templates.md

 Please follow the steps below to configure your repository data model.

-## Silo Settings
+### Silo Settings

 When creating the application model base on the HR template it is first necessary to configure the required elements in the **Silo** tab:

 - The silo type
 - The dependencies if needed
-- The location of the importfiles and the itteration if Files iteration if you want to load several files
+- The location of the importfiles and the iteration if Files iteration if you want to load several files
 - The constants

-### Mandatory Silo Settings
+#### Mandatory Silo Settings

 In order to correctly configure the following elements are mandatory:

 - Repository code
 - Repository name

-> [!note] By default The HR model will create a default repository based on silo repository code and name.
+> By default The HR model will create a default repository based on silo repository code and name.

-## Discovery Mappings
+### Discovery Mappings

 Repository application model require the following entity mappings

 - Account : to load repository accounts
 - Group : to load repository groups and groups membership

-> [!note] If a discovery file mapping the desired importfile attributes does not exist it is necessary to create it.
+> If a discovery file mapping the desired importfile attributes does not exist it is necessary to create it.

-### Account
+#### Account

 To create an account mapping go to the **Mapping** tab and add a mapping of type **Account**.